chrisbouchard/bartender/README.md

 Running
 -------

 To run bartender, run the `bartender` executable.
+Note that this will dump all output to the terminal (i.e., standard out).
+Most users will want to direct point bartender at an instance of dzen.
+Assuming `dzen2` is installed in your path, you can run them at the same time in a Unix-style shell by running

+    bartender | dzen2

 For a list of optional arguments and flags, run `bartender --help`.

 Writing a Client
 ----------------